 New Audio Management Options

-One of the most exciting changes with Bluetooth 5 is the addition of more flexible audio stream management options.
+One of the most exciting changes with Bluetooth 5 is the addition of more flexible audio stream management options, maybe it will even become possible to play through AUX and Bluetooth at the same time like we’ve talked about before.
 The new standard allows for multi-device streaming, meaning that your phone or tablet can be connected to more than one receiving device and you can potentially network a home speaker system off Bluetooth.

 And this feature can be reversed as well: headphones using Bluetooth 5 now have the ability to stream audio from two sources.
 You could connect your phone as well as your laptop, and overlap and mix the audio at the multiple sources.